How Do I become Catholic?

 Baptisms of children from infancy through age six are celebrated throughout the Church year, except during the season of Lent, and begin again at Easter.
 If you are getting ready to have a child or if your child has not yet reached the age of seven and you would like more information about arranging a Baptism, please contact Nancy Royal at the Parish Office, so that you may begin the preparation for the celebration of this sacrament as soon as possible.

 Our Faith Formation Program includes preparation for sacraments.
 Please keep in mind that celebrating sacraments takes place in the second year of the program.
 If you would like your child or children to celebrate sacraments in second grade, they need to be in the program the previous year.
 Registration forms are available in the vestibule of the church and in the Parish Office.
 Early registration is a great help in our planning for next year.
-As our way of thanking you for registering early, please take $20 off your total fee if you register by June 15!

 All the Blessings of Easter!